thewiilover/starter-template-for-blog/README.md

 ## 🛠️ Issue

-If you have any questions, need help with customization, or encountere any issues, feel free to open an issue.
+If you have any questions, need help with customization, or encounter any issues, feel free to open an issue.